 Make Movement a Part of Your Life

-Making movement a part of your life is a great way to exercise.
-For example, instead of sitting on the couch and watching a TV show, go for a walk instead.
+Make movement a part of your life, for example, instead of sitting on the sofa and watching a TV show, go for a walk instead.
 Work out in the living room by doing a Yoga routine, cardio DVDs or weights.

 When you are at work, take a break and walk around the block.
 Instead of taking the escalator or the lift, you should consider taking the stairs instead.